Sydney Bourne

 Sydney Bourne (c.
-1857- 1930) was the first chairman of Crystal Palace F.C.
+1857- 1930) was the first chairman of Crystal Palace F.C..

 Bourne was a local football enthusiast who joined the board of Crystal Palace at the invitation of Edmund Goodman.
 Goodman had stumbled upon Bourne's name after searching the records of FA Cup Final ticket sales.
 Noting that Bourne was a regular purchaser of tickets, Goodman approached him regarding the idea of a new club playing at the FA Cup Final venue.
-Bourne was very agreeable to the idea and joined the board of directors, being elected chairman at the club's first ever meeting.
+Bourne was very agreeable to the idea and joined the board of directors, being elected chairman at the club's first ever meeting and remained until his death in 1930.